Documentation

 The grid element allows you to arrange content in a grid.
 You can define the number of rows and columns, as well as the size of the gutters between them.
 There are multiple sizing modes for columns and rows that can be used to create complex layouts.

 While the grid and table elements work very similarly, they are intended for different use cases and carry different semantics.
 The grid element is intended for presentational and layout purposes, while the table element is intended for, in broad terms, presenting multiple related data points.
-In the future, Typst will annotate its output such that screenreaders will annouce content in table as tabular while a grid's content will be announced no different than multiple content blocks in the document flow.
+In the future, Typst will annotate its output such that screenreaders will announce content in table as tabular while a grid's content will be announced no different than multiple content blocks in the document flow.
 Set and show rules on one of these elements do not affect the other.

 A grid's sizing is determined by the track sizes specified in the arguments.
 Because each of the sizing parameters accepts the same values, we will explain them just once, here.
 Each sizing argument accepts an array of individual track sizes.
 A track size is either: